-The Automotive Technology program provides theoretical foundations, practical education, and work experience in the engineering, testing, servicing, troubleshooting and repairing of automobiles.
+The Automotive Technology program provides theoretical foundations, practical education, and work experience in the engineering, testing, servicing, troubleshooting and repair of automobiles.
 Housed in a modern facility on campus, Penobscot Hall, with a fully-equipped shop the Automotive Technology Program emphasizes safety, and employability.
 This program provides the theoretical foundation, practical education, and work experience in the troubleshooting, testing, service, and repair of modern automobiles.
 The program is accredited by the ASE Education Foundation in all eight areas of Automotive Repair.
 The curriculum follows the Foundation standards, and instructs students in all aspects of automotive repair in the major automotive brands.
 (See ASE website for national standards).
-This program is also NC3 accredited, the only in the area.
+This program is also NC3 accredited, the only NC3 school in the area.
 NC3 is the National Coalition of Certification Centers, which was established to address the need for strong industry partnerships with educational institutions in order to develop, implement and sustain industry-recognized portable certifications that have strong validation and assessment standards.

 EMCC Automotive Technology students will also study the Chrysler, Dodge, Jeep, Ram and Fiat curriculum, becoming Mopar Career Automotive Program (CAP), level one certified technicians at the completion of the program.
 This affords the student the opportunity to work for a Mopar dealership, if they have desire to, and begin doing warranty repair for the dealership day one of their employment.
 Additionally, students may elect to place their name in national data base of MCAP graduates, affording them opportunity to be recruited by dealers from across the nation.
 If you’re also interested in Mopar performance, visit their Performance Parts website.